ga-wdi-boston/django-backbone-project/README.md

 ## Technical Requirements

 -   **Use Django** to build an API.
--   **Create an API using at least 2 related models**, user and books.
 -   Include **all major CRUD functions** in a **RESTful API** for the book model.
 -   **Consume your own API** by making a client with router.js